KritapasSuwannawin/React-TypeScript-Project/README.md

 A React TypeScript project that I did while undertaking an online course called "React - The Complete Guide" from Udemy (https://www.udemy.com/course/react-the-complete-guide-incl-redux)

-Library and languages used include:
+Library and Languages used include:

 - ReactJS
 - TypeScript